Abdominal Wall Defects (omphalocele and gastroschisis)

 The biggest concern is coexisting conditions – Rescorla’s study of 100 infants < 2 months of age undergoing this repair showed that 42% had a history of respiratory distress syndrome, 31% had incarcerated hernias, 30% were premature, and 19% had congenital heart disease [Rescorla FJ et al. J Pediatr Surg 19: 832, 1984].
 The recent movement towards earlier surgery will likely dilute these coexisting pathologies, as healthier infants are no longer waiting 12 months for surgery.
 Inguinal repair is amenable to general or regional anesthesia (or both).
 Consider an ilioinguinal/iliohypogastric block or simply local infiltration.

-Fluid and electrolyte imbalances are the most significant preoperative considerations in these patients (ex. hypokalemic hypochloremic metabolic acidosis, dehydration).
+Fluid and electrolyte imbalances are the most significant preoperative considerations in these patients (classically, a hypokalemic hypochloremic metabolic alkalosis with dehydration).
 IV fluids can usually correct these within 6-12 hours, after which surgery is acceptable.
 Pyloric stenosis is a medical emergency, not a surgical emergency, this it is critical to resuscitate the infant prior to surgery.
 Some anesthesiologists treat these infants as though they had a full stomach and recommend NG tube followed by RSI, others believe that inhalational or non-RSI IV induction is acceptable.
 A barium swallow is sometimes helpful in this regard.
 Many of these procedures are now being performed laparoscopically.
 Regardless, paralysis is required in two separate instances – once to deliver the pylorus, and once to return it to the abdomen.
 Consider a caudal block in these patients as it provides muscle relaxation, reduces anesthetic requirements, and provides post-operative analgesia.

 When indomethacin fails, as it often does in very premature neonates, the PDA must be ligated surgically.
 The traditional means was accomplished with open surgical ligation, and anesthesia was best provided with high-dose fentanyl (20-25 ucg/kg), pancuronium, and fluid resuscitation (10-15 cc/kg).
 Duration of action was not a concern as these infants often remained intubated post-operatively.
 Recently, however, a video-assisted procedure was developed, which uses smaller incisions and no rib splitting [Burke RR et al. Pediatrics 104: 227, 1999]